centralnicgroup-public/rtldev-middleware-documentation/docs/cnr/whmcs/whmcs-cnic-registrar.md

 ### Change of Registrant

 The change of Registrant of .IT .CH .SE .SG .LI TLDs requires a special procedure called TRADE.
 This function is called automatically when necessary when you alter contact data.

+NOTE: The Contact Update via WHMCS' Admin Area is a two-step procedure.
+Firstly, update the additional domain fields with the new values and save.
+Secondly, click on "Modify Contact Information", review the data and save.
+The new values of the additional fields are then considered.
+Via Client Area, we realized a one-step process.
+Check the WHMCS Themes section for more related information.

 ### .SWISS Registrations